Little's irregularity index

-Little's Irregularity Index is an index used in the field of Orthodontics to measure the crowding of Mandibular anterior arch.
-The index was first proposed by Robert M. Little in 1975 in his paper The Irregularity Index: A quantitative score of mandibular anterior alignment.
+Little's irregularity index is an index used in the field of orthodontics to measure the crowding of the mandibular anterior arch.
+The index was first proposed by Robert M. Little in 1975 in his paper "The Irregularity Index: A quantitative score of mandibular anterior alignment".

-The index takes the anatomical contact points of anterior Incisors into account.
+The index takes the anatomical contact points of anterior incisors into account.
 A contact point is created by touching of edges of two different teeth.
-During mandibular crowding, teeth are often rotated, displaced either palatally or buccally.
-The Little's irregularity index measures the horizontal linear displacement of anatomic contact points of each mandibular incisor from the adjacent anatomic point and sums the five displacement together.
+During mandibular crowding, teeth are often rotated or displaced either palatally or buccally.
+Little's irregularity index measures the horizontal linear displacement of anatomic contact points of each mandibular incisor from the adjacent anatomic point and sums the five displacement together.
 Once summed, the value represents the degree of anterior irregularity.

-A perfect alignment from canine to canine will yield a score of 0 on the Irregularity Index.
+A perfect alignment from canine to canine will yield a score of 0 on the index.
 As the crowding increases, the score will increase.
-Little used Dial Calipers in his study to measure the distances on a plaster model taken of mandibular arches.
+Little used dial calipers in his study to measure the distances on a plaster model taken of mandibular arches.
 The caliper had an accuracy to tenths of millimeter.
 The vertical discrepancy between the contact points does not play a role in the index.
 The scale of the index is listed below.
-The number correspond to the distance in mm of the sum of horizontal displacements of the anatomical contact points of the mandibular anterior teeth.
+The number corresponds to the distance in millimeters of the sum of horizontal displacements of the anatomical contact points of the mandibular anterior teeth.